tomcoso/website-clone/README.md

 - finish all firebase community fns OK
 - buff community creation OK and add editing features on admin OK
 - update comm banner and profile to use url from settings OK
-- add title and description settings
+- add title and description settings OK
+- change admin panel into sidebar with views

 #### Posts